It Works Greens Review: Ingredients, Pros and Cons, Side Effects and Is It Worth It?

 Let’s look past the marketing and hype and examine what’s actually in this green superfood powder and whether it is a good choice versus other whole food supplements.

-Supplement Facts
+Supplement Facts Label for Greens Blend

 All 3 flavors of It Works Greens and the Greens on the Go contain:

-Greens Proprietary Blend (1080 mg): Blue-Green Algae (Spirulina), Parsley Leaf, Barley Grass, Spinach Leaf, Chlorella Algae, Alfalfa Extract, Matcha Green Tea Leaf, Watercress, Rosemary Leaf, Plantain Leaf, Dandelion Leaf, Lemongrass, Green Tea Leaf Extract, Dulse.
+- Greens Proprietary Blend (1080 mg): Blue-Green Algae (Spirulina), Parsley Leaf, Barley Grass, Spinach Leaf, Chlorella Algae, Alfalfa Extract, Matcha Green Tea Leaf, Watercress, Rosemary Leaf, Plantain Leaf, Dandelion Leaf, Lemongrass, Green Tea Leaf Extract, Dulse.

-Whole Foods Proprietary Blend (1475 mg): Pea Fiber, Apple Fiber, Eleuthero Root Extract, Fruit and Vegetable Blend (Apple, Carrot, Tomato Juice, Orange Juice, Blueberry, Rosehips, Beet, Amla, Kale, Plum, Ginger, Pineapple Juice, Cauliflower, Broccoli, Grape Juice, Grapefruit Juice, White Willow, Onion, Papaya Juice, Peach, Pear Juice, Brussels Sprouts, Lemon Juice, Raspberry Juice, Strawberry Juice, Pumpkin, Black Currant, Goji), Sunflower Lecithin, Astragalus Root Extract, Turmeric, Meadowsweet Herb, Blackberry Fruit, Acerola, Bilberry Fruit Extract, Cranberry.
+- Whole Foods Proprietary Blend (1475 mg): Pea Fiber, Apple Fiber, Eleuthero Root Extract, Fruit and Vegetable Blend (Apple, Carrot, Tomato Juice, Orange Juice, Blueberry, Rosehips, Beet, Amla, Kale, Plum, Ginger, Pineapple Juice, Cauliflower, Broccoli, Grape Juice, Grapefruit Juice, White Willow, Onion, Papaya Juice, Peach, Pear Juice, Brussels Sprouts, Lemon Juice, Raspberry Juice, Strawberry Juice, Pumpkin, Black Currant, Goji), Sunflower Lecithin, Astragalus Root Extract, Turmeric, Meadowsweet Herb, Blackberry Fruit, Acerola, Bilberry Fruit Extract, Cranberry.

 Pros and Cons of It Works Greens

 The new formula Greens Blend ingredients listed above were introduced in 2016.
-They are definitely an improvement on the old It Works! formula which had soy lecithin and the even less healthy soy protein isolate as major ingredients.
+They are definitely an improvement on the old It Works formula which had soy lecithin and the even less healthy soy protein isolate as major ingredients.

-Were these cheap soy fillers still added to It Works powdered green supplements in 2023 you can be sure my overall rating of this product would have been much lower.
+Were these cheap soy fillers still added to It Works powdered green supplements in 2026 you can be sure my overall rating of this product would have been much lower.

 Ingredients with the Most Benefits

 Mineral rich spirulina, barley grass and spinach are all great additions to the Greens Blend.
-As is energizing matcha green tea and particularly detoxifying chlorella and parsley (It Works! say there is nine times more healthy parsley in the new formula versus the old one).
+As is energizing matcha green tea and particularly detoxifying chlorella and parsley (It Works say there is nine times more healthy parsley in the new formula versus the old one).

 Other highly beneficial superfoods in the Whole Foods Proprietary Blend include: eleuthero root (Siberian ginseng), antioxidant rich amla, blueberry and goji, plus anti-inflammatory turmeric, pineapple and papaya.